Anthoneau/Libft/README.md

-The first project of 42 school : Libft
 The code is on the Norm, the war machine, Tripouille, unit-test and fsoares tests are OK.
 Francinette --strict is OK too.